 The meaning of "women religious"

 The term, women religious, refers to women who have taken vows of chastity, poverty and obedience1 and who give their life to serve humanity.
-These women are also commonly known as Catholic Sisters or nuns.
+These women are also commonly known as sisters or nuns.

 - They belong to a religious institute established under Catholic Church Law.1